Agriculture in Indonesia: Horticulture

 Spice is an essential element in Indonesian cuisine.
 In Indonesian, spice is called rempah, while the mixture of spices is called bumbu, they are chopped finely or ground into paste using traditional stone mortar and pestle, and spread over vegetables, meat, poultry, fish and seafood to add aroma and taste.
 Known as the "Spice Islands", the Indonesian islands of Maluku contributed to the introduction of its native spices to the world.
 Spices such as pala (nutmeg/mace), cengkeh (clove), daun pandan (pandan leaves), kluwek (Pangium edule) and laos (galangal) are native to Indonesia.
 However, surprisingly nutmeg, mace and cloves are seldom used in Indonesian cuisine.

 It is likely that lada hitam (black pepper), kunyit (turmeric), sereh (lemongrass), salam koja (curry leaf), bawang merah (shallot), kayu manis (cinnamon), kemiri (candlenut), ketumbar (coriander), and asam jawa (tamarind) were introduced from India or mainland Southeast Asia, while jahe (ginger), daun bawang (scallions) and bawang putih (garlic) were introduced from China.
 Those spices from mainland Asia were introduced early, in ancient times, thus they became integral ingredients in Indonesian cuisine.
-While the New World spices such as chili pepper and tomato were introduced by Portuguese and Spanish traders during the age of exploration in the 16th century.
+While the New World spices such as chili pepper and tomato were introduced by Portuguese and Spanish traders during the Age of Discovery in the 16th century.